MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-03-object-orientation.md

 Note:
 Get them to critique the existing code, see what they come up with - write up their answers somewhere and discuss.
-Note the error prone use of ints, and the fact that the Encapsulation class knows how many cards are in a suit etc.
+Note the error prone use of ints, and the fact that the Cards class knows how many cards are in a suit etc.

 --